Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 	<figcaption>A transparent authorization architecture performs the authorization checks at the license server, which is often hidden behind a proxy (indistinguishable from a license server to the DASH client).</figcaption>
 </figure>

-The two architectures can be mixed, with some DRM systems performing the authorization operations in the license server (or a "license proxy") and others using the authorization service directly.
+The two architectures can be mixed, with some [=DRM systems=] performing the authorization operations in the license server (or a "license proxy") and others using the authorization service directly.
 This may be relevant when integrating license servers from different vendors into the same solution.

 A DASH client will attempt to contact an authorization service if an authorization service URL is provided.
 If no such URL is provided, it will assume that all authorization checks (if any are required) are performed by the license server (in reality, often a license proxy) and will not attach any proof of authorization.